MindBuffer/smode_laser_plugin/README.md

 1. Build a static library and C header from the Rust library.
 See the Rust `smode_laser` library README.md [here][1] for more details on how to achieve this.
 2. Build the plugin project file using the batch script.
+There are 3 included .bat files inside the plugin/ folder.
+Double click on the .bat file that matches the version of Visual Studio you have installed on your system.
+   This will create a build/ folder which contains a visual studio solution.
 3. Build the plugin itself using the generated visual studio solution.
+To do so, navigate to build/Visual Studio xx/ and open the Laser.sln file.
+Next, in the Solution Configuration drop down menu, select to build in either Debug or Release mode.
+Finally, right click on the SMODE PLUGIN Laser in the Solution Explorer and click Build.
 4. Install the plugin within the plugins directory of your Smode SDK.

-*TODO: Let Josh update the steps above with more details.*
+There will be either a new folder call Debug or Release created that contains the plugin.
+   For debug, copy the file Laser-debug.dll ...
+For release, copy the file Laser.dll.
+Navigate to the SmodeSDK folder and paste the .dll file within the plugins/ folder.

 ## The Ether Dream DAC Emulator